Looking for a Kilimanjaro packing list? Look no further.

 Earplugs – If you are a light sleeper.

-Zip lock bags – To protect your valuables and perishables like food items.
+Ziplock/stasher bags – To protect your valuables and perishables like food items.

-Small lock – To secure your duffel bag.
+Small lock – To secure your duffel bag or backpack.

 Energy bars – These are the easiest, most efficient way to snack.
 We recommend 2-3 bars per day.
 High energy oat bars are good.
 Avoid milk-based bars as they are likely to freeze.